DataDog/dd-trace-rb/ext/ddtrace_profiling_native_extension/NativeExtensionDesign.md

 In past releases, it was possible for the profiler to run without the native extension, but that's no longer the case, and disabling the extension will disable profiling.

+## Who is this page for?

+This documentation is intended to be used by dd-trace-rb developers.
+Please see the `docs/` folder for user-level documentation.

 ## Must not block or break users that cannot use it

 The profiling native extension is (and must always be) designed to **not cause failures** during gem installation, even